What does politics mean to multi-racial Malaysians?

 As multi-racial Malaysia heads to the polls, we ask the country's different communities what will decide their vote.

-Video by the BBC's Danny Bull.
+Video by the BBC's Danny Bull and Miho Tanaka.

 -